 A weak, mediocre online presence (including on your social accounts) sends a signal that you do not value modern tech-based communications enough to invest time and resources to it.
 It says that a strong online reputation is not a priority for your town.

 This may not be the signal you intend to send, but that is how it is often received.
 These days, we Google our dates, our restaurants, and the places that we are thinking about traveling or moving to, so you can bet that people are Googling your town before deciding to do business there.

 First things first.
 Make sure that your team has a laser focus on your audience(s).
 It’s no use doing a bunch of online communication if you can’t precisely describe who you’re trying to communicating with, and for what purpose.

 Obviously that can get a little tricky when you want to both:

-- Grow your own entrepreneurs and businesses that are already in town, and also,
+- Grow and support your own entrepreneurs and businesses that are already in town, and also,

 - Look outward to businesses, site selectors, etc. who are NOT already in town.

 Think about how you want to connect with each of those types of audiences, and what you can do for each of them.